thoughtspot/rest-api-sdk/sdks/typescript/AuthenticationApi.md

 # **revokeToken**
 > void revokeToken(revokeTokenRequest)

   Version: 9.0.0.cl or later    Revokes the authentication token issued for current user session.
 The token of your current session expires when you make a call to the `/api/rest/2.0/auth/token/revoke` endpoint. the users will not be able to access ThoughtSpot objects until a new token is obtained.
 To restart your session, request for a new token from ThoughtSpot.
-See [Get Object Access Token](#/http/api-endpoints/authentication/get-object-access-token) and [Get Full Access Token](#/http/api-endpoints/authentication/get-full-access-token).
+See [Get Full Access Token](#/http/api-endpoints/authentication/get-full-access-token).

 ### Example